cmb69/forum_xh/README.md

 Forum\_XH features a markup editor allowing basic [BBCode](https://en.wikipedia.org/wiki/BBCode) markup.
-All data are stored in flat files which are protected from concurrent access by pessimistic locking of the whole forum, so Forum\_XH is not suitable for heavily frequented forums.
+All data are stored in flat files, so Forum\_XH is not suitable for large amounts of data.
 Furthermore common advanced forum features such as user signatures, PMs, subscribing to topics etc. are not available.